Skip to main content

 3. Growing Use of Data

-What it means: Applications for WhatsApp monitoring or hacking continuously transfer your information to a third-party server.
-To determine whether WhatsApp is using more data than normal, look at data usage statistics.
+What it means: WhatsApp monitoring or hacking apps are continuously sending your data to some third party server.
+Check your data usage stats and see if WhatsApp is using more data than usual.

 4. Odd App Behavior or Errors